Hydrogen and Helium atoms in strong magnetic fields: The Helium Atom

 \section{The Helium Atom}

-For calculating the atomic structure of two-electron systems we adopt an iterative method, the so called \textit{self-consistent field method} \cite{Hartree} which essentially solves the Hartree-Fock equations for the electrons.
+For calculating the atomic structure of two-electron systems we adopt an iterative method, the so-called \textit{self-consistent field method} \cite{Hartree} which essentially solves the Hartree-Fock equations for the electrons.
 A short derivation of the key equations are given below assuming a single-configuration form for the atom as described above.

-It is to be noted that no restrictions are imposed upon the atomic electrons such as the commonly employed \textit{adiabatic approximation} \cite{Ruder94}.
+It is to be noted that no restrictions are imposed on the electrons such as the commonly employed \textit{adiabatic approximation} \cite{Ruder94}.